-This year we face special challenges in teaching and learning associated with the Covid-19 pandemic.
-In this course guide we lay out the arrangements we have put in place for this year's course, to ensure that you experience the same standard of teaching and engagement as in past years.
 Please read the information in this guide carefully.
-There are stricter protocols on laboratory use and a new code of conduct this year.
-Two important communication channels, which you must keep a day-to-day eye on, are the 1A Moodle page; and the MS Teams 1A Channel, where important announcements will be posted, sometimes on short notice.
+The most important communication channel, which you must keep a day-to-day eye on, is the 1A Moodle page, where important announcements will be posted, sometimes on short notice.
 You will find a laptop and/or tablet device invaluable this year for accessing and getting the most out of the teaching material.
 You should always bring one to practicals.